Facundo Kruspzky

-Facundo Daniel Kruspzky (born 28 July 2002) is an Argentine professional footballer who plays as a midfielder for Arsenal de Sarandí.
+Facundo Daniel Kruspzky (born 28 July 2002) is an Argentine professional footballer who plays as a forward for UAE Pro League side Al Wahda.

 Career

 Kruspzky is a product of the Arsenal de Sarandí academy.
 His move into first-team football occurred towards the end of 2020, as the midfielder participated in a number of pre-season friendlies; including against Argentinos Juniors and Boca Juniors.
 He made his senior debut in a Copa de la Liga Profesional draw away to Unión Santa Fe on 1 November, featuring for the final moments of a match that ended goalless after coming on in place of Nicolás Miracco.

 Personal life

 Kruspzky's older brother, Lucas, is also a professional footballer.